mohammadbismail/palrent_12_oct_22/README.md

    </li>
     <li>
     <h3 align="start">PalRent is the first of it's kind in Palestine for renting cars.
-Whether you are a driver or a car provider, PalRent                                                      makes it easier for you!</h3>
+Whether you are a driver or a car provider, PalRent                                                      makes life easier for you!</h3>
     </li>
 </ul>
 <h2>All Credit for giving this idea the chance to shine goes to:</h2>